emacs-ess/ESS/test/etest/README.md

 # Introduction

-etest is an ERT extension to make it easier to test Emacs behaviour such as cursor and mark movement and inferior buffer output.
+etest is an ERT extension to make it easier to test Emacs behavior such as cursor and mark movement and inferior buffer output.

 This package contains programming tools as well as user commands.
 Add `ESS/test/etest/` to your load-path or install it with: